How to Create Better PowerPoint Presentations

 1. Quality Takes Time

 You’ve been tasked with an important job: get the company’s message across.
-If you’re pressed for time, don’t dump on some poor so-and-so — that’s a snowball that won’t stop until it hits bottom.
+If you’re pressed for time, don’t dump on some poor so-and-so.
 Tell whoever asked for the presentation “by 3:00 tomorrow” that you’re doing this, that, and the other thing and need more time.
-Quality takes time and planning, so have them give you a reasonable amount of time to put a draft together, refine it, AND rehearse it.
+Quality takes time and planning, so have them give you a reasonable amount of time to do your research, put a draft together, refine it (remember to check spelling and grammar), AND rehearse it.

 2. Tell the Audience What You’re Going to Say